ivansssilveira/ISO527_Data/README.md

 ## General Description
 This code was utilized in my undergraduate thesis project.
 There, I have  FFF printed PLA and PVDF specimens with different conditions and one of the many assessment tests was the determination of they tensile properties.
 One can see that several lines are commented.
 They work (!) but for my thesis I have not used them.
-They are a linear regression to calculate the Linear Elastic Modulus.
+They are a linear regression to calculate the Linear Elastic Modulus (at least some of them).

 ## Execution Environment
 Setup (Windows)